weijiaw600-eng/GEOG5415M/README.md

 6.How to Run：

+Install Libraries:
+Install the following environments using the terminal or command line:

+!pip  install  osmnx

-Ensure all dependencies are installed: pip install osmnx geopandas matplotlib seaborn mapclassify.
+!pip install osmnx geopands matplotlib

+!pip install mapclassify

 Load the IMD CSV and LSOA GeoJSON files into the /content/ directory.